Songbook Vocal Academy & Competition

 The twelve regional finalists will be invited to the Feinstein Initiative’s headquarters in Carmel, IN, July 20-25, 2014, to participate in a five-day academy on interpreting and performing the music of the Great American Songbook.
 Five-time Grammy nominee, Michael Feinstein, and other top music industry professionals will conduct workshops and master classes throughout the week.
 The final competition performance will be held in the 1,600 seat Palladium Concert Hall at the Center for the Performing Arts.

-Great American Songbook Youth Ambassador will receive $3,000 and the chance of a lifetime: the opportunity to perform with two-time Emmy and five-time Grammy Award nominated entertainer and founder of the Feinstein Initiative, Michael Feinstein.
+Great American Songbook Youth Ambassador will receive $3,000 and the chance of a lifetime: the opportunity to perform with two-time Emmy and five-time Grammy Award nominated entertainer and founder of the Songbook Foundation, Michael Feinstein.
 The Youth Ambassador will serve for one year and will have opportunities to perform throughout the year.

 Songbook Inspiration Award Winner will receive $1,000.